elaforge/karya/doc/overview.md

 time axes.
 The underlying problem is the software synths, which have all deeply embedded MIDI's limitations.
 To solve this we'd need to drag software synths out of the '80s, create a new high-resolution protocol, and modify the major samplers and synthesizers to support it.
-This has been tried but failed, perhaps because there were no sequencers or input devices to generate the high resolution output, and no tradition of music that relies on it.
+This will surely never happen, because there were no sequencers or input devices to generate the high resolution output, and no tradition of music that relies on it.
 As far as I can tell, VST's "automation parameters" are basically higher resolution MIDI controls, so some of this could probably be ameliorated by extending a VST host